More models added, now including LOW-POLY models:

-For those of you that prefer less expensive, low-poly assets, I'm now also offering 36 low-polygon models, to use in your games, or simply as low-overhead props in your 3D scenes.
-They are available individually, or as a collection.
+NEW: For those of you with larger needs, such as production companies, there's an option to buy the entire catalog for one hugely-discounted price.
 See the bottom of this page.
+And, for those of you that prefer less expensive, low-poly assets, I'm now also offering 36 low-polygon models, to use in your games, or simply as low-overhead props in your 3D scenes.
+They are available individually, or as a collection, and area also at the bottom of this page.

 Thanks for your continued support!